 So if you come to Japan in July or August, you should keep an eye out for the colorful banners of Tanabata as you are likely to run into them.
 If you do one of our private tours, the guide can surely point out the decorations to you.

 So what are typical activities that are done during the Tanabata festivities?
 Which customs are observed also differs a bit per region, but there are similarities to the customs throughout the country.
-One of the Tanabata traditions that is most visible are the very colorful streamers that you see hanging from sign posts to shop fronts.
+One of the Tanabata traditions that are most visible is the very colorful streamers that you see hanging from signposts to shop fronts.
 You will also see many smaller decorations that you can, for example, see in some temples and shrines.

 But if you really want to get into the Tanabata spirit, we recommend you to visit a festival.
 Visiting a (summer) festival in Japan is a guaranteed fun experience, with large crowds people strolling around in a yukata (the summer kimono) and enjoying local street food.
 Throughout Japan countless of festivals are organised each year in summer, from the most amazing fireworks show to dance festivals that draw a million visitors, there is something for everyone!
 There are often large decoration competitions and typical matsuri activities such as traditional games and street food stalls and Tanabata is no exception.
 Here’s an overview of some of the major Tanabata celebrations that are happening throughout Japan.